FAQ

 • How do billings work?

-Tax preparation: Upon completion of your return, you will receive an invoice alongside your return before it is filed.
-After payment of the invoice, your return will be unlocked for your final signature for efile (Form 8879) and transmittal by the firm.
+Tax preparation: A 50% deposit is required to retain services.
+Upon completion of your return, you will receive a final invoice alongside your return before it is filed - payment of the final invoice is required to have access to the completed return.
+After payment of the final invoice, your return will be unlocked for your review and signature for efile (Form 8879) and transmittal by the firm.
 This will ensure that you are only paying for a finished product and that we receive timely collections.
+Please note - once you sign the Form 8879, the return is final and any additional documents will require an amended return subject to standard rates.

 • What is your pricing structure?